-Walking in the corridors I check ed out the width of the passageways and height of them.
+Walking in the corridors I checked out the width of the passageways and their height.
 It just reminded me of the underground aqueduct system devised by ancient Iranians called Kariz or Qanat.
-Ancient Iranians already had the know-how required to make such underground network of corridors and arrange for some temporary residence at the times of invasion.
+Ancient Iranians already had the know-how required to make such an underground network of corridors and arrange for some temporary residence at times of invasion.
 This was not a foreign concept to them at all.

 Corridors & Chambers of Ouee Underground City in Noosh Abad

 When people arrived in the underground network of corridors and chambers, each had a space with their families.
 This is what one may conclude by looking at the structure or architecture of such dug-out corridors and recessed spaces.

 From human point of view and considering the horrified life people could have lived here, one really feels sorry for the things happening to these people back in the tense history of this country.
 Just imagine you had to take your family with you into such holes and spend some time, short or long, into such chambers and ask them to keep quiet and pray for their lives!

 The history of mankind shows a lot of such brutal invasions and loss of lots of innocent civilians’ lives who are not beneficiaries in either case of victory or defeat.
 On the contrary, in both cases, they lose, suffer and go down.

 From an innovation point of view, once the need to survive presses upon you, you will come up with solutions.
 As a hard-working nation with 1000s of years of background in engineering and architecture, Iranians have managed to survive putting into action such experiences from other projects and similar occasions.